JanHerca/urantiapedia/output/wikijs/en/article/Moustapha_NDiaye/dynamic_and_living_peace.md

 We could draw a parallel between this Psalm and the following excerpt from _The Urantia Book_:

 > _One of the most amazing earmarks of religious living is that dynamic and sublime peace, that peace which passes all human understanding, that cosmic poise which betokens the absence of all doubt and turmoil.
 Such levels of spiritual stability are immune to disappointment.
-Such religionists are like the Apostle Paul, who said: ‘I am persuaded that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor anything else shall be able to separate us from the love of God’._ [[UB 100:6.6](/en/The_Urantia_Book/100#p6_6)]
+Such religionists are like the Apostle Paul, who said: ‘I am persuaded that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor anything else shall be able to separate us from the love of God’._ <a id="a156_555"></a>[[UB 100:6.6](/en/The_Urantia_Book/100#p6_6)]

 We can measure the powerful character of this peace even in the face of the greatest disappointments imaginable.
 Our search for this peace is only possible by recognizing God in ourselves.